-Depression during the holidays is common, especially for the elderly.
+Unfortunately for many people, particularly seniors, dread, sadness, and loneliness are experienced.
+Depression during the holiday season is common, especially for the elderly.

 According to Adam K. Anderson, Ph.D., who is an associate professor of psychology at the University of Toronto, the media makes it hard for people because they tell people they should be happy.
 It can be hard to feel joy when life is difficult, especially when you’ve lost very special people in your life that you shared the holidays with year after year.